EduardGomezEscandell/block-bootstrapping/README.md

 particularly in the short term.

 ### Block bootstrapping
-In order to capture this effect, we concatenate blocks of historical data to create the pseudo-history.
-We also generate a large number of pseudohistories and study their aggregate behaviour.
-The methodology implemented was developped by Politis and Romano (1994).
+To capture this effect, we concatenate blocks of historical data to create the pseudo-history.
+We also generate a large number of pseudohistories and study their aggregate behavior.
+The methodology implemented was developed by Politis and Romano (1994).

 The size of each block is chosen randomly from a geometrical distribution, and the start of the block is chosen from a uniform distribution.
-If a block were to stretch beyond the end of history, it is wrapped around to the beggining;
+If a block were to stretch beyond the end of history, it is wrapped around to the beginning;
 essentially treating the historical dataset like a circular array.

 Replacement is allowed, meaning blocks may overlap.
 The mean length of a block